yuvalturg/RAG/README.md

 ### Minimum hardware requirements
 - 1 GPU/HPU with 24GB of VRAM for the LLM, refer to the [chart below](#supported-models)
 - 1 GPU/HPU with 24GB of VRAM for the safety/shield model (optional)
+- Xeon deployments: one worker node with Intel Xeon processors, Sapphire Rapids (SPR) or newer (EMR/GNR), e.g. r7i.8xlarge, m8i.8xlarge
+  - vLLM requires a minimum of 16 vCPUs and 64 GB of RAM to run

 ### Minimum software requirements
 - OpenShift Client CLI - [oc](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/cli_tools/openshift-cli-oc#installing-openshift-cli)